 Do the company’s outlook and opportunity excite you?
 Can you see yourself working at the company for a long time?
 Are the duties, responsibilities, and skills that you learn an asset to your resume?

 It’s never a good idea to reluctantly take a job.
 Sure sometimes the position turns out to be a great opportunity once you get started but it could be a dead-end as well.

 9. How long do I have to accept the position?

 If you receive a job offer ask the company when they want an answer.

 You make be deciding on several offers.
-Missing a deadline to inform the employer of your decision may cause them to resend the offer.
+Missing a deadline to inform the employer of your decision may cause them to rescind the offer.

 Make you ask for adequate time to make an informed decision.